Maryland Tax-Free Week impacts local businesses

 Maryland celebrates its other tax-free event, Shop Maryland Energy Tax-Free Weekend, in February.
 According to the comptroller’s website, 2020’s energy tax-free weekend is slated for February 16 to 18.

-For more information about tax-free week, or for a complete list of what purchases won’t get taxed during the special week, visit www.marylandtaxes.gov.
+For more information about tax-free week, or for a list of what purchases don’t get taxed, visit www.marylandtaxes.gov.

 Twitter: @AlexIndyNews